 Pet therapy brings plenty of benefits for patients of all ages and genders.
 It builds upon the already established bond between humans and animals and uses that connection to accelerate recovery.

 For one, pet therapy helps reduce blood pressure for patients with hypertension.
-It also boosts cardiovascular health and release endorphins in the brain that provides a calming effect.
+It also boosts cardiovascular health and releases endorphins in the brain that provides a calming effect.
 This can help relieve stress, pain, and improve the patient’s overall state of mind.

 A few examples of how pet therapy can benefit a patient: